My family LOVES Fried Chicken!

 Tip: Have everything ready before you start frying.
 Once the chicken is battered, don’t let it set very long before frying.
 The combination of corn starch and egg will quickly become soggy and slide off the chicken.

 Tip: If I use 3 chicken breasts to make these tenders, I will cook it in two batches.
 If you cook more than one batch at a time, you may need to strain your oil through a fine mesh strainer to remove excess crumbs in the bottom of your skillet.
 You may also need to add more oil.
-When I make chicken tenders I find this step is not necessary, however I do when I use chicken thighs instead of strips, because they need more time to cook.
+When I make chicken tenders I find this step is not necessary, however, I do when I use chicken thighs instead of strips, because they need more time to cook.

 Fried chicken can be tricky.
 Even though the coating may be golden brown and you think it is thoroughly cooked, it can still be raw inside.
 If you are worried about this happening you can cut your chicken up into small chunks, or check doneness by using a meat thermometer.
-Chicken should have an internal temperature of 165 degrees F (75 C) before consuming.
+Chicken should have an internal temperature of 165 degrees F (75 C) before consumption.

 This is my favorite recipe for frying chicken.
-I use this same method and ingredients when frying other cuts of chicken (such as tenderloins, wings, legs and thighs).
+I use this same method and ingredients when frying other cuts of chicken (such as tenderloins, wings, legs, and thighs).
 Depending on the cut of meat, you will need to adjust the cooking time.
 Remember that frying chicken with bones may take longer to fully cook.

-Disclaimer: Manufacturers formulations and policies may change at any time, therefore it’s important to always read product labels yourself and contact the manufacturer with concerns.
+Disclaimer: Manufacturers’ formulations and policies may change at any time, therefore it’s important to always read product labels yourself and contact the manufacturer with concerns.
 We have found that most companies are eager to help answer your questions.

 More great recipes from Blessed Beyond Crazy: